What is breastfeeding?

 Provide a complete feeding

 Let your baby feed until he or she is satisfied.
+Look for signs that your baby is getting enough breast milk.

 - Offer the other breast when the first breast feels empty and your baby sucks more slowly, pulls off, or loses interest.
 Usually your baby will continue breastfeeding but for less time than on the first breast.